dojo/docs/developer/design/builder.rst

 the profile argument.

 Notice that the property ``basePath`` was automatically added to the profile object and set to the path at which the profile resides.
-If the profile contained the property ``basePath`` and the value of that property was a relative path, then the build system would automatically resolve that path with respect to the directory in which the profile resources resides--*not* the current working directory.
+If the profile contains the property ``basePath`` and the value of that property is a relative path, then the build system will automatically resolve that path with respect to the directory in which the profile resources resides--*not* the current working directory.
 For example, /util/build/examples/relative-base-path.profile.profile.js has contents: